Shimin233/Data-Analysis/1_How to begin our study.md

 ## How to begin our study of data analysis
-Data analysis is used to solve the questions, rather than 'analyzing analyze'.
+Data analysis is used to solve the questions, rather than 'analyzing to analyze'.
 We are going to focus on the following four questions in this course:
 - how can we have KPI grow via analyzing data;
 - how to complete the SQL tasks;
 - how do we comprehense the system of data analysis rather than its fragments;